Dear Dr Career...

 - The Institute of Science and Technology Certificate in Laboratory Skills at level 1–3, or the Higher Diploma in analytical chemical, biochemical or microbiological laboratory techniques.

 For example, a pharmacy technician will need to study for a qualification that is accredited by the General Pharmaceutical Council (GPhC), such as a BTEC national diploma in pharmaceutical science, NVQ/SVQ level 3 in pharmacy services, or National Certificate in pharmaceutical science.
 You will need to be working in a pharmacy to apply for one of these courses, probably as a trainee pharmacy technician or dispensing assistant.
-You will usually need four GCSEs (at grades A–C, including English, maths and science) or equivalent to get a place on one of these courses.
+You will usually need four GCSEs (at grades A–C – or, from 2017 under the new system, grades 4–9 – including English, maths and science) or equivalent to get a place on one of these courses.
 Find out more here.

 If you want to progress in your scientific career, you will need to go on to higher education at some point and take a foundation degree, Higher National Diploma or degree, depending on the career area.
 These can be studied on a part-time basis in some professions, but not all.
 They usually require that you have a level 3 qualification and/or the equivalent of A levels before applying.